Amicus/clusterfsck/README.md

     $ gem install clusterfsck

+## Setup

+#### From the command line
+Type `clusterfsck init` to initiate ClusterFsck's setup assistant, or manually create a YAML file called `.clusterfsck` in your home or the root of your project directory with a CLUSTER_FSCK_BUCKET key set to the name of a bucket you have or will create to store configuration.
+It also needs AWS keys, but if you already use AWS and have a ~/.fog file with credentials in it, it will find those, or they can be stored in the .clusterfsck file or in environment variables.

+Assuming you've completed the setup, you can run `clusterfsck new <project name>` to create your first clusterfsck managed configuration.
+It will automatically call the edit command for you once it's created, and future edits will be done with `clusterfsck edit <project name>`.
+It raises an error if no project name is provided.
+See Usage guideline below for accessing the stored configuration from your code.

+See help on bin/clusterfsck and please help us improve this documentation with pull requests or feedback on where it needs work.

+## Usage

 ### setup your credential file
 If you are not on an EC2 instance then you should setup your ~/.clusterfsck file with the followng yaml: